What happens to your important data when you’re not around?

-A variation of this approach is a “two-man rule“.
-With this approach, you never give a single person your complete password, but instead select two (or more) individuals and give each of them a portion of it.
+A variation of this approach is the “two-person rule“.
+With this approach, you never give a single person your complete password, but instead, select two (or more) individuals and give each of them a portion of it.
 Only when they agree can they assemble the pieces and gain access.

 A little documentation and a lot of trust

 It all boils down to a little documentation and perhaps a couple of simple additions to your existing routine.
 You should already be making sure that your data, passwords, and identity are secure.
-Building in a secure mechanism for disaster recovery isn’t going to be all that difficult.
+Building in a secure mechanism for disaster recovery shouldn’t be all that difficult.

-Trusting the right person requires the most thought.
-The rest is, essentially, just paperwork.
+Choosing the right person requires the most thought.
+The rest is essentially just paperwork.

 My view is that as the “keeper of the technology” for your family or business, you have a responsibility to make sure that if something happens, they’re protected.

 Your needs might be different.
 Your solutions might be different.
-A CD in a safety deposit box might be enough.
+A thumb drive in a safety deposit box might be enough (perhaps use two, for redundancy, and make sure they’re up to date periodically).
 Perhaps keeping certain information with a family lawyer is right for you.

-Or perhaps the password-sharing approach I’ve outlined above works for you.
+Or perhaps the password vault approach I’ve outlined above works for you.

 But most important of all is to simply realize what not to do.